A balanced diet is a diet that gives your body all the nutrients required by it in order to function correctly.

 It includes all the food groups and ensures that we are getting everything that our body needs through our diet.
 It is a guideline that gives us right food choices for optimal health.

-- The second step includes fruits and veggies that are rich in vitamins and minerals.
+- Step 2: Add more fruits and veggies into your meals that are rich in vitamins and minerals.